2021 Honda Ridgeline Trim Levels with Comparisons & Configurations.

-Compare the 2021 Honda Ridgeline RTL vs RTL-E Trim.
+Compare the Ridgeline RTL vs RTL-E Trims.
 What is the difference?

 The RTL-E obviously expands on what is offered on the RTL.
 It starts by adding blind-spot monitoring and automatic high beams to the Honda Sensing suite.
 It also upgrades to LED daytime running lights.
 Bear in mind that this and the Black Edition are AWD-only trucks, so you cannot get FWD.